DataDog/hiring-engineers/answers.md

 ### Add Tags in the Datadog Agent config file

 Edit the `datadog.yaml` file in the `\etc\datadog-agent` directory.
-Add your own custom tags using this syntax.
+Add your own custom tags using this syntax:

 ```YAML
 tags: